hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 6. Upgrade all versions to the latest ones in `Makefile`, e.g. `GO_REQUIRED_VERSION`, `GOLANGCILINT_VERSION`, `KIND_VERSION`, etc.

-7. Update versions in `.github/workflows/` YAML files
+7. Update versions in `.github/workflows/` YAML files + `.golangci.yml` configuration

+8. (*optional*) With current setup the `apiVersion` of K8s resources will be, e.g. `jfrog-artifactory.artifactory.jfrog.crossplane.io/v1beta1` or `jfrog-artifactory.local.artifactory.jfrog.crossplane.io/v1beta1`, if you want to change it just to `artifactory.jfrog.crossplane.io/v1beta1`, update `Group` constant in `apis/v1beta1/register.go` and `apis/v1alpha1/register.go` files, e.g.:

+    ```go
+    const (
+      Group   = "artifactory.jfrog.crossplane.io"
+    )
+    ```

+    Also check `resourcePrefix` constant and parameter of `ujconfig.WithRootGroup()` func in `config/provider.go`:

+    ```go
+    const (
+	    resourcePrefix = "artifactory"
+    )
+    ...
+    ujconfig.WithRootGroup("artifactory.jfrog.crossplane.io"),
+    ```

-8. Add `ProviderConfig` logic to `internal/clients/artifactory.go` according to [Terraform provider argument reference](https://registry.terraform.io/providers/jfrog/artifactory/12.9.1/docs#argument-reference)
+9. Add `ProviderConfig` logic to `internal/clients/artifactory.go` according to [Terraform provider argument reference](https://registry.terraform.io/providers/jfrog/artifactory/12.9.1/docs#argument-reference)

     It means to add provider configuration arguments.
 For the Artifactory Terraform provider, the arguments `url`, `access_token`, `oidc_provider_name`, and `tfc_credential_tag_name` are optional.
 The `api_key` argument can be omitted as it is deprecated (in v12.9.1).

-9. Add external name to `config/external_name.go` file according to the Terraform import reference.
+10. Add external name to `config/external_name.go` file according to the Terraform import reference.

     - For example, with `artifactory_local_oci_repository`, use the Kubernetes resource `metadata.name` as the `key` parameter.
 This ensures that the resource `name` and the OCI repository `key` are identical, avoiding confusion.
 To achieve this, set `config.ParameterAsIdentifier("key")`, which maps the `key` parameter to the `metadata.name` of the Kubernetes resource.

         ```text
         terraform import artifactory_local_oci_repository.my-oci-local-repo name-of-oci-local-repo